ministryofjustice/moj-frontend/docs/components/alert.md

 ## Overview

 The alert component presents 1 of 4 types of alerts to a user.
-It can be persist on the page or be dismissed by the user.
+It can persist on the page or be dismissed by the user.

 As a leaner component, it’s ideal for dashboards, internal services and other complex user interfaces.

-There are 4 variations of the alert:
+There are 4 variants of the alert:

 1. [Information alert](#information-alert)
 2. [Warning alert](#warning-alert)